trenki2/trenki2.github.io/_posts/2017-06-06-developing-a-software-renderer-part1.md

 triangle.
 This will be covered in the next part of this series.

-Other improvements are the support of texture coordinates and other per vertex parameters, multi-threaded rasterization and a pixel shader framework that allows us to configure the per pixel operations in a flexible manner to support texture mapping, alpha blending and other stuff.
+Other improvements are the support of texture coordinates and other per vertex parameters, perspective correct parameter interpolation, multi-threaded rasterization and a pixel shader framework that allows us to configure the per pixel operations in a flexible manner to support texture mapping, alpha blending and other stuff.
 These are also topics that will be covered in the next posts.